UWO-CS346-Fall-25/cs346f25-goal-tracker-app/README.md

 # CS346 Semester Project Template

-A teaching template for building secure web applications with Node.js, Express, EJS, and PostgreSQL.
+A modern, secure web application built with Node.js, Express, EJS, and PostgreSQL — redesigned with a clean, futuristic interface for managing and tracking personal goals.

 ## Features